Aguida Amaral

-Aguida (or Agueda) Amaral (born 27 May 1972) is an East Timorese athlete.
+Águida Fátima Amaral (born 27 May 1972) is an East Timorese athlete.
 She was one of the first athletes to represent East Timor at the Olympic Games, and the first woman to represent the nation, when she ran the marathon at the 2000 Summer Olympics in Sydney.
 She technically competed as an individual athlete because East Timor was newly independent and had not yet been formally recognized by the International Olympic Committee.
 With a time of 3:10:55, she finished 43rd out of the 45 runners who completed the race, although eight other runners failed to finish.